PRK Eye Surgery with Advanced Vision Correction Care

 Medical Evaluation & Tests

 - Before surgery, you will undergo a series of eye examinations to confirm whether you are a suitable candidate for PRK.
-These include corneal thickness, pupil size, tear production, overall eye health.
+These include corneal thickness, pupil size, tear production, and overall eye health.

 - In some cases, your doctor may also review your general health history and medications to avoid complications.